OpenCommercePay/opencommerce-sdk/README.md

 Contributions are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## License
-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This project is licensed under the MIT License.

 ## Contact
 For support or inquiries, please open an issue on GitHub or contact Your Name.
 You can also contact idan@opencommerce.xyx